Visa policy of Azerbaijan: Standard process

 If a traveler does not meet the citizenship requirements for a visa exemption, visa on arrival, or electronic visa or wishes to work or study, they must apply for a physical visa with their nearest Azerbaijani diplomatic mission.
-Visitors may apply by mail or appointment, and the application form may be filled out online.
+Visitors may apply by mail or appointment, and the application form may be filled out online, however the process itself must be conducted physically at an embassy or consulate of Azerbaijan.